Ns-AnoNymouS/TG-RENAMER-BOT/README.md

 **My Feature**:

-👉 Rename any Telegram Files with Custom Thumbnail Support and upload as file or vidoe
+👉 Rename any Telegram Files with Custom Thumbnail Support and upload as file or video

 ### Installation